 The following diaries are part of the 'Social anxiety' module:

-- Social Anxiety: a diary in which the patient monitors situations in which they experience anxiety.
+- Social anxiety: a diary in which the patient monitors situations in which they experience anxiety.
 The patient answers questions regarding the situation, level of anxiety, thoughts, behaviour and focus of attention.

-- Thought Record: a diary in which the patient challenges their unhelpful, negative thoughts by filling in a thought record.
+- Thought record: a diary in which the patient challenges their unhelpful, negative thoughts by filling in a thought record.

 What is the module based on?

 The module is based on the knowledge and experience of an expert panel of therapists and patients as well as relevant literature.
 The Minddistrict team familiarises itself with cutting-edge research and the most recent evidence-based practices.
-The module is IAPT step-2 and NICE compliant.

 How do you use the module?

-The module can be used for blended therapy, meaning f2f sessions are alternated with online sessions.
+The module can be used for blended therapy, meaning face-to-face sessions are alternated with online sessions.
 The patient can access the treatment platform in his own time on any device, e.g. PC, laptop, tablet or phone.
 You, as the therapist, can monitor the patient’s progress through the sessions and diary entries and provide feedback once your patient has completed a session.
 The module is flexible in use.
 As a therapist, you can tailor the module to your patient’s individual needs: for instance, by making a session unguided or adding or removing (optional) sessions.